By Rick Steves

 On the road, I get out of my comfort zone and meet people I’d never encounter at home.
 In Europe, I’m immersed in a place where people do things — and see things — differently.
 That’s what distinguishes cultures, and it’s what makes travel interesting.
 By being open to differences and staying flexible, I have a better time in Europe — and so will you.
 Be mentally braced for some surprises, good and bad.
 Much of the success of your trip will depend on the attitude you pack.

-Travel is exciting and rewarding because it requires you to ad-lib, to be imaginative and spontaneous while encountering and conquering surprise challenges.
+Expect problems, and tackle them creatively.
+Travel is exciting and rewarding because it requires you to ad-lib, to be imaginative and spontaneous while conquering surprise challenges.
 Make an art out of taking the unexpected in stride.
-Relax — you're on the other side of the world playing games in a continental backyard.
+No trip is without its disappointments: If your must-see cathedral isn’t covered with scaffolding, or your must-visit museum isn’t closed for restoration, your favorite artist’s masterpiece is out on loan — probably to the US.
 Be a good sport, enjoy the uncertainty, and frolic in the pits.

 Many of my readers’ richest travel experiences were the result of seemingly terrible mishaps: the lost passport in Slovenia, having to find a doctor in Ireland, the blowout in Portugal, or the moped accident on Corfu.

-Expect problems, and tackle them creatively.
-You'll miss a museum or two and maybe blow your budget for the week.
+Most of the time, the worst result is a missed museum or two, and maybe a blown budget for the week.
 But you may well make some friends and stack up some fond memories.
-This is the essence of travel that you'll enjoy long after your journal is shelved and your trip is stored neatly in the photo album of your mind.
+This is the essence of travel that you’ll enjoy long after your journal is shelved and your photos are archived in your mind.

 Head off screwups before they happen.
-If you make a rental-car reservation six weeks early, have everything in careful order, and show up to pick up your car and it's not there, don't be upset with the car-rental company.
-You messed up.
-You didn't confirm the day before.
-Had you made that smart phone call — even though you shouldn't have to — the problem would have been ironed out in advance and you would have avoided that annoying hiccup in your travel plans.
-Don't have a trip cluttered by other people's mishaps.
-As your own tour guide, it's your responsibility to call in advance and double-check things all along the way.
+You make a rental-car reservation six weeks early, have everything in careful order, show up to pick up your car…and it’s not there.
+The rental agency’s fault?
+Sure.
+But if you’d called a day ahead to confirm — even though you shouldn’t have had to — you could have avoided that annoying hiccup in your travel plans.
+Double-checking things along the way will minimize the chances of having your trip marred by other people’s mistakes.

-"Turn the other cheek" applies perfectly to those riding Europe's magic carousel.
-If you fight the slaps, the ride is over.
-The militantly humble and hopelessly optimistic can spin forever.
+Turning the other cheek is essential to anyone riding Europe’s magic carousel.
+If you slap back, the ride is over.
+The militantly friendly can spin forever.

 If you can think positively, travel smartly, adapt well, and connect with the culture, you’ll have a truly rich European trip.